meceware/meceware.com/docs/fullpage-for-gutenberg.md

 #### Updating From v1.X to v2.0

 FullPage for Gutenberg plugin has a major update that includes optimizations and enhancements.
-To update the plugin from `v1.X`, please follow the instructions below:
+To update the plugin from `v1.X` to `v2.X`, please follow the instructions below:

 - Before updating, please take a database backup.